lstarrett/refresh-aws/README.md

 * Clone or download this repo
-* Double click the top-level workflow package (directory ending in `.workflow`) to install the contained AppleScript as a macOS service extension for your preferred browser (Chrome or Safari)
+* Double click the top-level workflow package (directory ending in `.workflow`) to install the contained AppleScript as a macOS service extension for your preferred web browser (Chrome or Safari)
 * The workflow package will be automatically moved to ~/Library/Services by default upon installation